-- Enter the new Organization name. - Use the toggle to enable Protect, if appropriate. - Under License consumption, use the radio buttons to manually or automatically apply allocated licenses. - Select the default Language for the organization. - Use the dropdowns to choose a Time zone, and Date and Time formats. - Select additional options for duplicate vulnerability notification, route-based autoverification (page 570), DISA STIG checklist reporting (page 513), diagnostics (page 669) and any beta features. - Complete the profile information for the Organization Administrator, including their email, name and password. - Only check the box to Require email activation if you have a mail server set up with the Contrast application. - 4.
+- · Enter the new Organization name. - Use the toggle to enable Protect, if appropriate. - Use the toggle to Enable SCA licensing, if appropriate. - Under License consumption, use the radio buttons to manually or automatically apply allocated licenses. - Select the default Language for the organization. - Use the dropdowns to choose Date and Time formats and a Time zone. - Select additional options for duplicate vulnerability notification, route-based autoverification (page 582), DISA STIG checklist reporting (page 525), diagnostics (page 683) and any other features. - Complete the profile information for the Organization Administrator, including their email, name and password. - Only check the box to Require email activation if you have a mail server set up with the Contrast application. - 4.
 Select Add to create the organization.
 You may continue to create as many organizations as you need for multi-tenant support.